dappnode/DNP_ETHCHAIN/README.md

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

 ## References